bibbox/bibbox-documentation/docs/installation-source.md

 If you want to make changes to the default configuration of the portal (e.g. change the title or logo), you need to log in as **bibboxadmin**.

 When you enter the BIBBOX framework in commandline mode, all the components are installed under **/opt/bibbox** Whats going up there is described in the different componenets (github repositories).
-The guthub repositories are structured according to the following naming conventions:
+The Github repositories are structured according to the following naming conventions:

 * **application-store** repository describes all applications (applications.json) and annotated lists of application for a specific applicatoin doamin, called kits.
 Currently we provide one default kit, described in **eB3kit.json**.